Free Golden Visa: Dubai property developers bear costs of up to 3 family members to attract buyers

 Investors and end-users buying property worth Dh2 million or above are eligible for the 10-year residency programme in the UAE.

-Damac Properties, the largest private developer in Dubai, has been offering three Golden Visas to all the buyers of Violet unit at the Damac Hills 2 project and bearing the cost of the 10-year residency visas.
-The master developer announced its 600 units worth Dh1.2 billion of Violet Phase 3 were sold out in a flash in just a few hours after the launch, reflecting that the demand of the Golden Visas is staying strong among property buyers.
+Damac Properties, the largest private developer in Dubai, has been offering three Golden Visas to buyers of Violet unit at the Damac Hills 2 project and bearing the cost of the 10-year residency visas.
+The master developer announced that its 600 units worth Dh1.2 billion of Violet Phase 3 were sold out in just a few hours after the launch, reflecting that the demand of the Golden Visas is staying strong among property buyers.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“Golden Visas have become a pillar of the community and a large reason why investors are buying property in Dubai.
+“Golden Visas have become a large reason why investors are buying property in Dubai.
 It is also one of the things that investors don’t realise that they are eligible for because it is still relatively new.
 So we wanted to be a pioneer in the market to offer this as a token of appreciation to investors that have entrusted us with their investments,” said Amira Sajwani, managing director at Damac Properties.

-She elaborated that the primary members have to be the same as the unit owner and only one family member will be eligible for the Golden Visa, irrespective of the value of the property.
+She elaborated that the primary members have to be the same as the unit owner.
+Under the criteria for the long-term visa, only one family member is eligible to avail the residency, irrespective of the value of the property.
+However, the 10-year residency holders can then sponsor Golden Visas for their dependents.

-The 10-year Golden Visas through property investment or other avenues have been quite popular among investors.
-According to the 2024 Passport Index released by Get Golden Visa, the UAE passport has risen from 15th to 8th place in the world.
+The 10-year visa, through property investment or other avenues, has been quite popular among investors.

 “The UAE’s Golden Visa programme provides long-term residency options of up to 10 years for investors, entrepreneurs, and highly skilled professionals.
 To qualify, applicants must invest at least Dh2 million in local property or businesses.
 The programme has been pivotal in attracting global talent and investment,” said Get Golden Visa, which provides services of second residency or citizenship.